 If we can establish by a preponderance of the evidence that the defendant’s negligence caused your loved one’s death, the court will likely award your family wrongful death damages.
 Proving liability by a preponderance of the evidence means that the defendant is more likely than not to be responsible for the decedent’s death.

-Where You Can Hire a Wrongful Death Lawyer Near You
+Where Can You Hire a Wrongful Death Lawyer in Dublin, OH?

 No amount of money can undo the tragedy that took the life of your loved one.
 However, a successful wrongful death suit can provide you with the financial support your family needs during this tumultuous time.